openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

   and acting (actually perform backup) - e.g. interface with two methods Plan(), Act()
   - This will allow testing decisions and actions separately
   - This will allow easy implementation of --dry-run describing what would happen
-- Due to many interactions with filesystem, a virtual filesystem or some form of shim should be investigated to improve testability of these parts in unit tests.
+- Due to many interactions with filesystem, filesystem abstraction should be investigated so unit tests can use in-memory filesystem rather than host's to make testing easier and more robust.

 #### Integration tests focused on each of the areas (backup, restore, migrate)